-Jenn Kallay has more than a decade of professional experience analyzing the benefits and costs of energy efficiency efforts for jurisdictions in the United States and Canada.
-Her work entails reviewing different regulatory approaches to spur energy efficiency; assessing the ability of utility energy efficiency plans to tap into cost-effective potential; evaluating energy efficiency components of integrated resource plans; researching best practice program designs and policies; analyzing energy efficiency as an alternative to new power plants; reviewing methods to account for energy efficiency in system planning; and conducting rate and bill impact, participant, and cost effectiveness analyses.
-Ms. Kallay provided energy efficiency data analysis and/or policy research and recommendations for programs in Massachusetts, Rhode Island, Hawaii, Vermont, New Jersey, Arkansas, Minnesota, Virginia, Prince Edward’s Island, Ontario, and Nova Scotia.
-Her experience extends to national and international institutions including the Energy Foundation, U.S. Environmental Protection Agency, U.S. Department of Energy (DOE), International Energy Agency (IEA), American Council for an Energy Efficient Economy (ACEEE), and International Energy Program Evaluation Conference (IEPEC).
-On two separate occasions, she participated in International Energy Agency workshops: one on energy efficiency markets and the other on benefits of energy efficiency.
-As an expert advisor, Ms. Kallay helped review and draft sections of IEA’s publication on the benefits of energy efficiency entitled “Capturing the Multiple Benefits of Energy Efficiency.”
+Jenn Kallay has more than a decade of professional experience analyzing the benefits and costs of energy efficiency efforts for jurisdictions in the United States and Canada including Massachusetts, Rhode Island, Hawaii, Vermont, New Jersey, Arkansas, Minnesota, Virginia, Prince Edward’s Island, Ontario, and Nova Scotia.
+Her work entails reviewing different regulatory approaches to spur energy efficiency; assessing the ability of utility energy efficiency plans to tap into cost-effective potential; evaluating energy efficiency components of integrated resource plans; researching best practice program designs and policies; analyzing energy efficiency as an alternative to new power plants; understanding and accounting for the full benefits of energy efficiency; and conducting rate and bill impact, participant, and cost effectiveness analyses.
+She takes these energy efficiency analysis tools and adapts them to assess the impacts of other utility efforts, such as support for distributed energy resources.

 Selected Recent Publications